ds-horizon/delivr-sdk-ota/README.md

 ## Supported Components

-When using the React Native assets system (i.e. using the `require("./foo.png")` syntax), the following list represents the set of core components (and props) that support having their referenced images and videos updated via CodePush:
+When using the React Native assets system (i.e. using the `require("./foo.png")` syntax), the following list represents the set of core components (and props) that support having their referenced images and videos updated via DOTA:

 | Component                                       | Prop(s)                                  |
 |-------------------------------------------------|------------------------------------------|